Yooshikii/vecno-testnet/wallet/README.md

-# Vecno Core Wallet
+# Rusty Vecno Core Wallet

 ## Prerequisites

 Latest versions of tools:
 * rust 1.70.0+
 * wasm-pack 0.12.1+ https://rustwasm.github.io/wasm-pack/installer/
 * basic-http-server `cargo install basic-http-server` (alternatively you can use your favorite flavor of http server, just make sure to match the ports in this example)

 Both WASM and Native applications are built from the same Rust codebase, so they are identical in their functionality.

 ## Starting WASM wallet
 ```
 cd wasm
 ./build-web
 cd web
 basic-http-server
 ```
 Access the web interface at http://localhost:4000 (`4000` is the default basic-http-server port)

 ## Starting Native Wallet